riya-singh28/deepchem-server/docs/source/py_ds_library/index.rst

 Library Documentation
 ---------------------

-For detailed documentation of the py-ds library functions and classes, refer to the auto-generated documentation from the source code docstrings.
+For detailed documentation of the pyds library functions and classes, refer to the auto-generated documentation from the source code docstrings.

 Getting Started
 ---------------